Search¶

 A query you reach for repeatedly, stored on disk. |

-To preview the JQL a set of issue list filters would resolve to
+To preview the JQL a set of issue list filters resolves to without running it,

 search jql¶

-Execute a JQL query passed inline. --fields narrows the per-issue
+Run a JQL query passed inline. --fields narrows the per-issue projection to a

-projection to a comma-separated list; --full requests Jira's complete
+comma-separated list; --full requests Jira's complete issue payload

-jira search jql 'project = <PROJECT_KEY> AND status = "To Do"'
+jira search jql 'project = PROJ AND status = "To Do"'

-jira search jql 'project = <PROJECT_KEY>' --fields key,summary,status
+jira search jql 'project = PROJ' --fields key,summary,status

 {